gbrembati/terraform-azure/azure/base-environment/README.md

 9. **Virtual machines**: A Check Point R80.40 Management and nginx machines in the spokes
 10. **Public IPs**: associated with the management and the spoke VMs)
 11. **Set the FQDN** with a schema: pub-"vmname"-"specified-suffix"."azure-location".cloudapp.azure.com

+## Which are the outputs of the project?
+The project gives the following outputs once is created

 ## How to use it
 The only thing that you need to do is changing the __*terraform.tfvars*__ file located in this directory.